bhimrazy/Oracle-Practical-DBMS-Labs/Labs/Lab_3.md

     -- Since, CRN is specified as a primary key so by default it only takes unique values.
 ```

-5.Alter the relation student to add parents name and emailid.
+5. Alter the relation student to add parents name and emailid.

 ```sql
     -- Query